 unfairly penalised you for rent arrears or antisocial behaviour

 How to ask for a review

-The council will usually write to you and confirm that you have been placed on the housing register and should explain how much priority you have.
+The council will usually write to say you are on the housing register.
+They should say how much priority you have.

 Email or write to your council to ask for a review.
-The council should tell you about any time limits for asking for a review.
+The council should tell you about time limits for asking for a review.
 It's often about 3 weeks.

 Check the allocations policy

 Ask for a copy of the council's allocations policy or a summary of the rules.

 Make sure the council is following the law and their own rules.
 Point out any mistakes

 Follow up information

-You can ask for a review first and then provide follow up information.
-The council may set a deadline for you to provide the information by.
+You can ask for a review first and then give follow up information.
+The council may set a deadline for giving the information.